Transport in Bristol: Buses

 Public transport within the city is still largely bus-based, with majority of local bus services operated by First West of England.
 Bristol bus station is in Marlborough Street, near the Broadmead shopping area and serves coaches and longer distance buses, whilst most local buses run to or through the Centre, where trams used to run.

 metrobus

-metrobus is a bus rapid transit system with four routes and a fifth planned to start operating in Spring 2023:
+metrobus is a bus rapid transit system with four all-day service routes and one peak service route.